MorphX2/MissingAngleOfTriangle/README.md

 Download Instructions:

-* Cloning the project from Git:
+* Cloning the project from Github:
   * Ensure that you have git installed on your system.
   * Open up a terminal and run:
     * git clone https://github.com/jcrizzle2/MissingAngleOfTriangle.git